solana-labs/governance-docs/docs/DAO-Management/createing-DAOs/NFT-Community-DAO.md

 Once the proposal to enable the NFT Voting Plugin for the DAO is executed any owner of an NFT from the configured collection can participate in the DAO governance.

 The NFTs eligible for governance are displayed in the account view.

 ![your-NFTs.png](/img/NFT-Community-DAO/your-NFTs.png)

+Note: Before you can vote in the DAO you have to register your wallet with the DAO.